roblehmann/dea_seurat/README.md

 # Configuration
 Detailed specifications can be found here [./config/README.md](./config/README.md)

-# Examples
-The folder [test_data](https://github.com/roblehmann/dea_seurat/tree/main/test_data) contains two test data sets for naive and memory T-Cells obtained from the following publication: [Single-cell transcriptomics identifies an effectorness gradient shaping the response of CD4+ T cells to cytokines](https://www.nature.com/articles/s41467-020-15543-y).
-The (Memory/Naive)_Tcells_counts.rds and (Memory/Naive)_Tcells_metadata.csv files contain the count matrix and cell metadata, respectively.
-Both need to be combined to create a Seurat input object for the pipeline.

 # Software
 This project wouldn't be possible without the following software and their dependencies: